-- b Tilt support lever - · Tilt Tube Lubricate through fitting
+- a Swivel Bracket - Tilt tube Lubricate through fitting.

 The end of the steering cable must be fully retracted into the outboard tilt tube before adding lubricant.
 Adding lubricant to steering cable when fully extended could cause steering cable to become hydraulically locked.
 A hydraulically locked steering cable will cause loss of steering control, possibly resulting in serious injury or death.